 CLI vs GUI

-For general users, SEGUL is available in two versions: Command Line Interface (CLI) and Graphical User Interface (GUI).
-Both versions have the same core functionality, but they are designed to cater to different use cases and user preferences.
+For general users, SEGUL is available in two interfaces: Command Line Interface (CLI) and Graphical User Interface (GUI).
+Both have the same core functionality but are designed to cater to different use cases and user preferences.

-• Supports filter out alignment with multiple percentage values
+- Supports filter-out alignments with multiple percentage values

-You can install both GUI and CLI versions in the system that supports them.
-Each version operate in its own contained environment and does not interfere with the other.
+You can install GUI and CLI in the system supporting them.
+Each operates in its own contained environment and does not interfere with the other.

 Platform Support

-The GUI version is available for all major desktop and mobile platforms.
-The CLI version is available for all major desktop platforms and Windows Subsystem for Linux (WSL).
-Here is a summary of the platform support for both versions:
+The GUI is available for all major desktop and mobile platforms.
+The CLI is available for all major desktop platforms and Windows Subsystem for Linux (WSL).
+Here is a summary of the platform support:

 Desktop

-The GUI version on Linux required GLIBC 2.34+.
+The GUI on Linux required GLIBC 2.34+.
 The CLI works in any Linux distribution.
-We provide fully static binary for older Linux and dynamically linked binary to GLIBC for newer distributions.
+We provide a fully static binary for older Linux and a dynamically linked binary to GLIBC for newer distributions.
 See GUI and CLI installation instruction for more details.

 You can also compile the CLI version from the source code for any platform that supports Rust.
 See installation from source code for more details.